Interferon gamma: Function

-IFN-γ, or type II interferon, is a cytokine that is critical for innate and adaptive immunity against viral, some bacterial and protozoan infections.
-IFN-γ is an important activator of macrophages and inducer of major histocompatibility complex class II molecule expression.
-Aberrant IFN-γ expression is associated with a number of autoinflammatory and autoimmune diseases.
-The importance of IFN-γ in the immune system stems in part from its ability to inhibit viral replication directly, and most importantly from its immunostimulatory and immunomodulatory effects.
-IFN-γ is produced predominantly by natural killer cells (NK) and natural killer T cells (NKT) as part of the innate immune response, and by CD4 Th1 and CD8 cytotoxic T lymphocyte (CTL) effector T cells once antigen-specific immunity develops as part of the adaptive immune response.
-IFN-γ is also produced by non-cytotoxic innate lymphoid cells (ILC), a family of immune cells first discovered in the early 2010s.
+IFNG, or type II interferon, is a cytokine that is critical for innate and adaptive immunity against viral, some bacterial and protozoan infections.
+IFNG is an important activator of macrophages and inducer of major histocompatibility complex class II molecule expression.
+Aberrant IFNG expression is associated with a number of autoinflammatory and autoimmune diseases.
+The importance of IFNG in the immune system stems in part from its ability to inhibit viral replication directly, and most importantly from its immunostimulatory and immunomodulatory effects.
+IFNG is produced predominantly by natural killer cells (NK) and natural killer T cells (NKT) as part of the innate immune response, and by CD4 Th1 and CD8 cytotoxic T lymphocyte (CTL) effector T cells once antigen-specific immunity develops as part of the adaptive immune response.
+IFNG is also produced by non-cytotoxic innate lymphoid cells (ILC), a family of immune cells first discovered in the early 2010s.

 The primary cells that secrete type II IFN are CD4+ T helper 1 (Th1) cells, natural killer (NK) cells, and CD8+ cytotoxic T cells.
 It can also be secreted by antigen presenting cells (APCs) such as dendritic cells (DCs), macrophages (MΦs), and B cells to a lesser degree.
 Type II IFN expression is upregulated by the production of interleukin cytokines, such as IL-12, IL-15, IL-18, as well as type I interferons (IFN-α and IFN-β).
 Meanwhile, IL-4, IL-10, transforming growth factor-beta (TGF-β) and glucocorticoids are known to downregulate type II IFN expression.

 Type II IFN is a cytokine, meaning it functions by signaling to other cells in the immune system and influencing their immune response.
 There are many immune cells type II IFN acts on.
 Some of its main functions are to induce IgG isotype switching in B cells; upregulate major histocompatibility complex (MHC) class II expression on APCs; induce CD8+ cytotoxic T cell differentiation, activation, and proliferation; and activate macrophages.
 In macrophages, type II IFN stimulates IL-12 expression.
-IL-12 in turn promotes the secretion of IFN-γ by NK cells and Th1 cells, and it signals naive T helper cells (Th0) to differentiate into Th1 cells.
+IL-12 in turn promotes the secretion of IFNG by NK cells and Th1 cells, and it signals naive T helper cells (Th0) to differentiate into Th1 cells.

 Structure

-The IFN-γ monomer consists of a core of six α-helices and an extended unfolded sequence in the C-terminal region.
+The IFNG monomer consists of a core of six α-helices and an extended unfolded sequence in the C-terminal region.
 This is shown in the structural models below.
 The α-helices in the core of the structure are numbered 1 to 6.

 The biologically active dimer is formed by anti-parallel inter-locking of the two monomers as shown below.
 In the cartoon model, one monomer is shown in red, the other in blue.